rq/rq/index.md

 ## Getting started

-First, run a Redis server, of course:
+First, run a Redis server, of course.

-{% highlight console %}
-$ redis-server
-{% endhighlight %}

 To put jobs on queues, you don't have to do anything special, just define your typically lengthy or blocking function:

 {% highlight python %}
 import requests